This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-Incredible Rotel Dip Recipe
+Rotel Dip Recipe

-- Hamburger: Lean ground beef.
+- Hamburger: I like to use lean ground beef.

-- Taco Seasoning: I love my homemade Taco Seasoning, but you can also use store bought.
+- Taco Seasoning: I love my homemade Taco Seasoning, but you can also use store-bought.

-- Crumble: In a medium sized skillet gook the ground beef, crumbling as it cooks.
+- Crumble: In a medium-sized skillet gook the ground beef, crumbling as it cooks.
 Cook till no longer pink.
 Drain the excess grease.